CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 The ` --completion-script` option has been implemented for the `pod` command.
 It prints a completion script for the current shell (currently only the Z shell is supported).
-The result is faster than ever CocoaPoding:
+The result is: faster than ever CocoaPoding:

 {% breaking_image /assets/blog_img/CocoaPods-0.33/pod_search_completion.gif /assets/blog_img/CocoaPods-0.33/pod_search_completion.gif width="500" %}